History of television: Beginning of the satellite TV industry

 In the United States, the satellite television industry developed from the cable television industry as communication satellites were being used to distribute television programming to remote cable television headends.
 Home Box Office (HBO), Turner Broadcasting System (TBS), and Christian Broadcasting Network (CBN, later The Family Channel) were among the first to use satellite television to deliver programming.
 Taylor Howard of San Andreas, California became the first person to receive C-band satellite signals with his home-built system in 1976.
 PBS, a non-profit public broadcasting service, began to distribute its television programming by satellite in 1978.
 On October 18, 1979, the Federal Communications Commission (FCC) began allowing people to have home satellite earth stations without a federal government license.
 The front cover of the 1979 Neiman-Marcus Christmas catalogue featured the first home satellite TV stations on sale for $36,500.
 The dishes were nearly 20 ft in diameter and were remote-controlled.
 The price went down by half soon after that, but there were only eight more channels.
 The Society for Private and Commercial Earth Stations (SPACE), an organisation that represented consumers and satellite TV system owners was established in 1980.

 Early satellite television systems were not very popular due to their expense and large dish size.
-The satellite television dishes of the systems in the late 1970s and early 1980s were 10 to 16 ft in diameter, made of fibreglass or solid aluminum or steel, and in the United States cost more than $5,000, sometimes as much as $10,000.
-Programming sent from ground stations was relayed from eighteen satellites in geostationary orbit located 22,300 mi above the Earth.
+The satellite television dishes of the systems in the late 1970s and early 1980s were 10 to 16 ft in diameter, made of fibreglass or solid aluminium or steel, and in the United States cost more than $5,000, sometimes as much as $10,000.
+Programming sent from ground stations was relayed from eighteen satellites in geostationary orbit located 22300 mi above the Earth.